yymin1022/Wa_API/Guide_EN.md

 If installed with ```setupServer.sh``` script, Apach2 service will be installed automatically.

-Service can be started with command one of low.
+Service can be started with command one of these.

 ```
 service apache2 start